dlr-eoc/ukis-h3cellstore/tutorial/tutorial.md

 # Bamboo_H3 Tutorial

-This tutorial is based on Ubuntu (18.04), but should be easily adaptable to other Linux flavors and also Windows.
+This tutorial is based on Ubuntu (18.04), but should be easily adaptable to other Linux flavors as well as Windows.

 ## Prerequisites